Subscribie/subscribie/docs/content/en/docs/Tasks/send-customised-emails-to-subscibers.md

 date: 2023-06-06
 weight: 5
 description: >
-  How to Send Customised Emails to Customers
+  Need a quick way to make your automated emails feel more personal?
+Learn how to Send Customised Emails to Customers
 ---

 ## Steps to Send Customised Emails to Customers